DigitalGeographyLab/BorderRegion_KDE/README.md

 The primary analysis is a Kernel Density Estimation (KDE) of mobility across country borders.
 Several variations and calculations to the program are further discussed in the *Usage* part.
 This program can be helpful in understanding transnational locations as well as provide insight into movement trends.

 ## Installation
-##### This program has dummy data which you can try if it works as it should on your computer.
+**This program has dummy data which you can try if it works as it should on your computer.
 For that, I have added a *.env* file and *OutputFolder* so that everything is set up for you to test the program with the dummy data.
-The dummy data only works currently for the KDE plot and not for the H3 to geo conversion.
-To test the program with the dummy data, follow the installation steps below, everything else should have been already taken care of.
+The dummy data works only currently for the KDE plot and not for the H3 to geo conversion.
+To test the program with the dummy data, follow the installation steps below, everything else should have been already taken care of.**

 To install this program you need to

-1. Navigate to a proper directory in your command line.
+**1. Navigate to a proper directory in your command line.**

-2. Clone the GitHub repository with the command below (This option uses SSH protection.
-More about setting up SSH [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)):
+**2. Clone the GitHub repository with the command below:**
 ```
 git clone https://github.com/DigitalGeographyLab/BorderRegion_KDE.git
 ```
-3. Install Poetry if you don't have it installed already.
-More about installing Poetry [here](https://python-poetry.org/docs/)
+**3. Install Poetry if you don't have it installed already.
+More about installing Poetry [here](https://python-poetry.org/docs/)**

+**4. Navigate into the BorderRegion_KDE folder.**

-4. Use Poetry to install all project dependencies with the command below, make sure you're inside the git repository in your command line:
+**5. Use Poetry to install all project dependencies with the command below, make sure you're inside the git repository in your command line:**
 ```
 poetry install
 ```
-5. Use Poetry to active the virtual environment with this command:
+**6. Use Poetry to active the virtual environment with this command:**
 ```
 poetry shell
 ```
-6. After everything is installed and setup, direct to the src file and execute the program with one of the following commands:
+**7. After everything is installed and set upped, navigate to the *src* file and execute the program with one of the following commands:**
 ```
 python index.py
 ```